How we grow a tiny garden with very simple techniques

 Are you also growing a tiny food forest with very simple techniques?

-We would be very interested to know how you do it and what your outcomes are!
+I would be very interested to know how you do it and what your outcomes are!